Saborni/argocd-demo/README.md

 # ArgoCD Demo

-A demonstration project showcasing ArgoCD deployment with blue-green deployment strategy using a simple Flask web application.
+A demonstration project showcasing how ArgoCD maintains the state of your infrastructure referring to a Git repo as the single source of truth.

 ## Pre-requisites
 Knowledge on following is required: